iceyxsm/TOG/WHY_TOG.md

-# Why TOG is Simpler and Better
+# Why TOG

-## Mission: Simpler than Python, Better than Rust
+## Mission: Combining Simplicity, Safety, and Performance

-TOG was designed to eliminate the complexity of both Python and Rust while keeping their best features.
+TOG was designed to combine the best features of modern programming languages while maintaining simplicity and performance.

 ## Key Simplifications